-The Council has jointly controlled operations in the form of pooled budgets in conjunction with NHS North West London Integrated Care Board (NHS NWL ICB).
-The Council's joint operations with NHS NWL ICB relate to the Better Care Fund and the Brent Integrated Community Equipment Service (see Note 15).
+The Council has jointly controlled operations in the form of pooled budgets in conjunction with Brent Clinical Commissioning Group (CCG) and the Central and North West London NHS Foundation Trust (CNWLNFT).
+The Council's joint operations with Brent CCG relate to the Better Care Fund and the Brent Integrated Community Equipment Service.
+The Council's joint operation with CNWLNFT relate to the management of the joint Mental Health Service in Brent.
 The Authority recognises the income that it gains and expenditure that it incurs on the Comprehensive Income and Expenditure Statement.
-The balance sheet recognises any assets and liabilities resulting to the Council from the pooled budget.
+The Balance sheet recognises any assets and liabilities resulting to the Council from the pooled budget.